Director, Okinawa Research Center for Longevity Science

 Christal Burnette

-Okinawan Health and Plant Specialist
+Okinawan Health and Plant Specialist, Certified Yakuzen Advisor

-Media Promoter, Okinawa Research Center for Longevity Science
+Researcher & Media Promoter, Okinawa Research Center for Longevity Science

 Master’s Degree, Faculty of Agriculture, University of the Ryukyus